Skilled Boat Accident Attorneys in Portland, Oregon

 - Failure to follow safe navigation or boating regulations

-- Through no fault of their own, victims of boating accidents are far away from medical services.
-Even small injuries can be life threatening because it takes time for medical personnel to reach victims out in the water.
+Through no fault of their own, victims of boating accidents often see a delay in receiving medical services, simply because the medical professionals must find the boat first, which can lead to even small injuries becoming life threatening because it takes time to reach victims out in the water.

 What Duty Does the Boat Owner or Operator Have to Ensure My Safety?

 First, boat owners and/or operators have a duty to provide a safe environment for their occupants, which includes remaining sober while operating the vessel, and providing enough life jackets for each passenger on board.

 Any boat owner or operator involved in an incident is required by Oregon state laws to offer assistance where needed and provide the details of their name and boat registration for the accident report.

 They are also required to file a report to state authorities within a specified time when someone has been injured, lost their life, or when property has been damaged during their operation of the vessel.

 If you have been hurt in a boating accident in Portland or elsewhere in Oregon, seek medical care immediately and contact our attorneys to learn more about your rights to pursue the boat’s owner or operator.
 We will uncover the negligence that caused your injuries during an independent investigation to ensure we are holding the proper party, or a combination of parties, responsible for your damages.